eoprede/ssh_to_telnet_proxy/readme.md

 WARNING!

 This has been barely tested.
-I can use it on my windows laptop to proxy connections to older 3750 for ansible ios_facts.
+I can use it on my windows laptop with python 3.7 to proxy connections to older 3750 for ansible ios_facts.
 I have not tested anything else.

 ### Usage